Music Business (BA)

 In the Music Business program, you’ll choose a concentration that allows you to focus on your area of interest and gain relevant experience in your chosen field.

-Recording Music and Publishing
+Recorded Music and Publishing

 This concentration will give you an understanding of how music is made, from the artist’s creation of it to fan consumption.
 It will prepare you to work in the evolving markets of recorded music songwriting/production.
 You’ll learn about the business side and the legal aspects of music company operations, music licensing and distribution, and music marketing.